Geoogolla/enterprise-docs/docs/administrator-guide/how-to/check-health-and-status-for-bold-reports-services.md

 # Status and Health Check for Bold Reports Services

-To maintain the optimal performance and reliability of the reports services, it is essential to regularly monitor and evaluate their health and status.
+Health and status check of application services is a process of verifying the functionality and performance of application services.
+By regularly checking the health and status of application, you can identify and fix any issues that may affect the availability or performance of your applications.
 By following the steps outlined below, you can effectively assess the well-being of the reports services.

-## Status Check
+## To Perform Status Check

-To check the status of the reports services and ensure their smooth functioning, you can perform a Status Check.
-To begin, enter the following URL in a web browser
+A comprehensive status check provides visibility into the operational state of all services within the application as the services are running or not and ensuring smooth operation.
+This level of monitoring simplifies the process of troubleshooting and ensures the state of the services.
+To check the status of the reports services and ensure their smooth functioning, please enter the following URL in a web browser

 `https://{Domain_name}/status`